 - Can’t export to 1080p or above

 When you first look at Adobe Premiere Pro vs Lightworks, it may not seem a fair fight.
-After all, Adobe has cornered the film & TV industry with Premiere Pro.
-Our pick for best video editing software, it's a premium, polished, professional tool that we dubbed a “video editing powerhouse with a huge list of features” in our 5-star review.
+After all, Adobe has cornered the film and TV industry with Premiere Pro.
+Having hand-tested the lot, it's easily our pick for best video editing software - a premium, polished, professional tool that we dubbed a “video editing powerhouse with a huge list of features” in our 5-star review.

 Lightworks, on the other hand, is one of our top choices for best free video editing software.
 During our review, we found it “a great free video editor with numerous tools to satisfy most casual video editors, although if you want more advanced features, you’ll need to pay for the privilege.”

-The best video editing software overall would be Adobe Premiere Pro.
-It’s an industry-grade tool, works seamlessly with other Adobe creative apps, and sets the gold standard for functionality and features.
+In a straight showdown, Premiere Pro pretty much beats them all.
+It's an industry-grade tool, works seamlessly with other Adobe creative apps, and in our experience sets the gold standard for functionality and features.

 But this isn’t a battle for the best.
 No winner and loser, no right and wrong choice.
 Choosing between Adobe Premiere Pro vs Lightworks is like choosing any other tool - it needs to meet your skill-level, your budget, your needs, and your unique creative flow.